 When you have left them to soak for a few hours, you’ll find the milk and yoghurt have mostly been absorbed, leaving you with a delicious bowl of porridge all ready to eat!
 The chia seeds also add to the creaminess, as well as being one of those fancy ‘health’ foods!

 You can find more yummy recipes for overnight oats here!
-If you’d like a free printable recipe card, please subscribe to our mailing list!
+If you’d like one of my free printable recipe cards, pop your details in here and I’ll email it to you![rad_rapidology_locked optin_id=optin_12][/rad_rapidology_locked]